RGithub23/NumPy-Showcase-with-synthetic-data/README.md

 # NumPy-Showcase-with-synthetic-data
-This google colab notebook demonstrates practical NumPy patterns on synthetic data, independent of any specific ML model.
+This Numpy Showcase demonstrates practical NumPy patterns on synthetic data, independent of any specific ML model.

 Sections: